 c.
-Add the satellite's folder.
+Add the folder for the satellite.

-From the Telelogic Synergy Classic Project View's Tools menu, choose Folder > Browse to bring up the Browse Folders dialog.
+From the Synergy Classic Project View Tools menu, choose Folder > Browse to bring up the Browse Folders dialog.
 Locate and select the All completed tasks for Release hello/2.0 from database IL folder, and click DCM Properties.
 Using the Show DCM Properties dialog, add the folder to the transfer set.

-Initialize the satellite's transfer set
+Initializing the satellite transfer set

-You need to send to the master only those objects that have changed since the master's first transfer to the satellite was received.
-That is, you do not need to send the "seed" objects that the master originally sent to the satellite (see "Perform the initial transfer to the satellite" on page 82).
+You need to send to the master only those objects that have changed since the first transfer from the master to the satellite was received.
+That is, you do not need to send the "seed" objects that the master originally sent to the satellite (see "Performing the initial transfer to the satellite" on page 86).
 Therefore, select Current Time in the Last Generated list.
 The next time you generate a transfer set at the satellite, only those objects that have changed since the last generated time will be included in that transfer set.

-To "initialize" the satellite's transfer set, perform a generate operation from the Generate dialog:
+To "initialize" the satellite transfer set, perform a generate operation from the Generate dialog:

-1. Select the generate options.

-Choose MA as the destination database, and select the IL Transfer of Completed Tasks for hello Project transfer set.

-2. Select the transfer package's generate time.

-Set the Last Generated time to Current Time.
-This creates an empty transfer set and sets an initial last generate time - the next transfer package will be created relative to this time.

-3. Exclude objects that are not local to the satellite database.

-Turn on Exclude Imported Objects.

-- 4. Click Preview, and confirm that there are no objects in the transfer list (optional). - 5.
+- 1. Select the generate options. - Choose MA as the destination database, and select the IL Transfer of Completed Tasks for hello Project transfer set. - 2.
+Select the generate time for the transfer package. - Set the Last Generated time to Current Time.
+This creates an empty transfer set and sets an initial last generate time - the next transfer package will be created relative to this time. - 3.
+Exclude objects that are not local to the satellite database. - Turn on Exclude Imported Objects. - 4.
+Click Preview, and confirm that there are no objects in the transfer list (optional). - 5.
 Generate the transfer package.